dirtbags/pcapdb/README.md

 Each Capture Node also has a database that keeps track of the available disk chunks and indexes on that node.
 This database is only accessible to the capture node itself.

 This has to be set up manually.
-See below for more information.
+See above for more information.

 ### Celery
 Celery is a system for distributing and scheduling tasks across a network of workers.
 PcapDB manages